Sleep deprivation in higher education: Adderall

 Adderall is a drug that affects the central nervous system and is prescribed to individuals with attention deficit hyperactivity disorder (ADHD) and/or narcolepsy.
 This drug is commonly misused by college students as a "study drug," although research suggests that stimulants are more efficient at correcting shortfalls than enhancing performance.
 Adderall is a highly abused substance among students in higher education because it prevents the reuptake of dopamine, allowing college students to stay up all day or night and remain alert.
-The effects of recreational use are exhaustion and an accumulation of “sleep debt.”
-Furthermore, frequent use of adderall during the day and night can lead to sleep deprivation and insomnia.
+The effects of recreational use are exhaustion and an accumulation of "sleep debt."
+When you sleep fewer hours than your body needs, you acquire this "sleep debt," which adds up over time and negatively impacts your health.
+The effects of this debt can be loss of focus, difficulty processing and storing new information, and eventually as debt accumulates, hypertension, diabetes mellitus, coronary heart disease, obesity, and cardiovascular diseases.
+Furthermore, frequent use of adderall during the day and night can lead to extended sleep deprivation and insomnia.

 Alcohol

 College students who consume moderate to severe amounts of alcohol are increasingly likely to face lower quality of sleep.
-A study published in Behavioral Sleep Medicine showed that significant alcohol use can lead to “lower sleep duration, greater sleep schedule irregularity, bedtime delay, weekend oversleeping, and sleep-related impairment.”
-Furthermore, increasing alcohol consumption may lead to the student falling asleep faster, but the student will face sleep disturbance.
-Alcohol use decreases REM sleep, so student who consumes alcohol may sleep for the normal 7–8 hours, but the sleep quality will be lower than an individual who was sober.
+However, 11.6% of students use alcohol as a sleep aid.
+A study published in Behavioral Sleep Medicine showed that significant alcohol use can lead to "lower sleep duration, greater sleep schedule irregularity, bedtime delay, weekend oversleeping, and sleep-related impairment."
+Furthermore, increasing alcohol consumption may lead to the student falling asleep faster, but facing significant sleep disturbance.
+Alcohol use decreases REM sleep, so a student who consumes alcohol may sleep for the normal 7–8 hours, but the sleep quality will be lower than an individual who was sober.
 Additionally, consumption of alcohol can increase the chances of developing obstructive sleep apnea.
 Roughly 4 out 5 college students drink alcohol.
 40% of men and women reported binge drinking 4-5 drinks in a row within the past 2 weeks.
-11.6% of students use alcohol as a sleep aid.
+Even binge drinking once can actually alter the gene that regulates sleep, resulting in sleep disturbance.